luccie-cmd/lunascript/CONTRIBUTING.md

 # Contributing

 ### RULES
-No new features (frontends will be discussed)
+No new features (frontends will be discussed).
-Bugfixes are fine
+Bugfixes are fine.
-Updates to the build process are also fine
+Updates to the build process are also fine.